 The best way to get a free home emergency policy is through a home insurer.
 Many offer it as an add-on that costs more but there are a handful that have comprehensive emergency callout services as standard.

 One them is Together Mutual, who we’ve recently partnered with to offer our members an exclusive discount.
-Its home insurance and emergency cover have been rated as 5 Star services by independent financial researcher Defaqto.
+Its home insurance and emergency cover have been rated as 4 Star services out of 5 by independent financial researcher Defaqto.

 This policy does not affect your no claims bonus if you have a callout and Together Mutual says it will get someone to you to fix the problem within two hours if you’re in an urban area and within four hours for rural homes.